-Using sensors with inbuilt artificial intelligence, Vivacity enables TfGM to identify different types of road users at selected traffic junctions, and control traffic lights to allow different users to pass through them as and when required.
+Using sensors with inbuilt artificial intelligence, VivaCity enables TfGM to identify different types of road users at selected traffic junctions, and control traffic lights to allow different users to pass through them as and when required.
 With more cyclists on the road as people avoid public transport, these ‘smart junctions’ will be able to give priority to non-motorised road users.

-Vivacity Labs’ first-of-its-kind AI signal control system first went live early this year, before scaling to simultaneously control three neighbouring junctions in Greater Manchester on Friday September 10th, 2020.
+VivaCity’ first-of-its-kind AI traffic signal control system first went live early this year, before scaling to simultaneously control three neighbouring junctions in Greater Manchester on Friday September 10th, 2020.
 This initiative also has the potential to reduce emissions and improve air quality in the Greater Manchester area, as congestion and queuing can be reduced by traffic lights which react to the situation in front of them rather than a timer.

 To find out more about our traffic sensors and how we work with other local authorities, click here.